blazerailerx/DevOps_Projects/project7.md

 ![Logical volumes partitioned](media/Project7_images/logical_volumes_created.png)

-There logical partitions were split across the 3 disks which wasp spread across the disks as shown in the image below.
+There logical partitions were split across the 3 disks which were spread across the disks as shown in the image below.

 ![View of the logical volumes on the disk](media/Project7_images/lvm_created.png)